Back to National Guide

 Brisbane-Specific Considerations

 Brisbane's subtropical climate is ideal for heat pump hot water systems.
 Ambient temperatures stay above 10°C almost year-round, meaning heat pumps operate near peak efficiency in every season.
-This translates to lower running costs compared to resistive storage tanks, with payback periods as short as 3–4 years in many households.
+The COP (Coefficient of Performance) of a typical heat pump in Brisbane runs 3.5–4.5 compared to 2.5–3.5 in Melbourne's winter, translating to lower running costs and payback periods as short as 3–4 years.

 Queenslander-style homes create a specific installation pattern.
 The hot water system is often located underneath the house (in the sub-floor area) or in an external laundry at the rear.
-Sub-floor installations provide good access and weather protection but can create noise issues with heat pumps.
-The compressor sound reverberates through timber floorboards.
-If switching from a storage tank to a heat pump, discuss placement with your installer before committing.
-Moving the unit out from under the house to a side slab adds cost but solves the noise problem.
+Sub-floor installations provide good access and weather protection but can create noise issues with heat pumps: the compressor sound (40–55 dB) reverberates through timber floorboards, particularly disruptive for bedrooms above.
+A good installer will discuss placement before quoting.
+Moving the unit out from under the house to a side slab adds $300–$600 in plumbing and electrical costs but solves the noise problem.

-Newer suburbs like Springfield, North Lakes, and Redbank Plains have predominantly slab-on-ground homes with the hot water system on an external concrete slab.
-These are the most straightforward installations.
+Newer suburbs like Springfield, North Lakes, and Redbank Plains have predominantly slab-on-ground homes with the hot water system on an external concrete slab and modern switchboards with spare capacity.
+These are the most straightforward installations and typically sit near $1,100.

-Energex's off-peak hot water tariff (controlled supply) is widely used across Brisbane.
-If your current system runs on a controlled circuit, replacing it with a heat pump on continuous supply requires meter and tariff changes through your energy retailer.
+Energex's controlled load tariffs are widely used across Brisbane.
+If your current system runs on Tariff 33 (controlled supply, minimum 18 hours/day) or Tariff 31 (economy, overnight only), replacing it with a heat pump on continuous supply requires meter and tariff changes through your energy retailer.
+Getting the tariff configuration right is important: a heat pump on an overnight-only tariff will not operate during daytime solar hours, negating one of its key advantages.
 Your electrician should flag this during the quote.

 Hiring a Licensed Electrician in QLD

 All electrical work in Queensland must be carried out by a licensed electrical contractor.
-The Electrical Safety Office (WorkSafe Queensland) manages licensing.
+The Electrical Safety Office (WorkSafe Queensland) manages licensing under the Electrical Safety Act 2002.

 • Current Queensland electrical contractor licence